-The PM Basics Test is a pass/fail exam that will be carried out on Canvas.
-It is entirely based on the material included in the PM Basics module (incl. reading, pre-recorded videos, exercises, and Q&A sessions).
+The Basics Test is a pass/fail exam that will be carried out on campus.
+It is entirely based on the material included in the PM Basics module (including pre-recorded videos, exercises, and the Q&A session).
 There will be a re-take for the test before the end of the course.
 You need to sign up for the test on Canvas.
 More information about the test can be found on Canvas.

-The Home Exam is based on the topics covered in the lectures and the seminars.
+The Home Exam is based on the topics covered in the lectures and seminars.
 Make sure to read (and understand) the scientific articles included in the course.
 A Home Exam question may also include the reading of other texts; if so, this will be stated in instructions for the question.
-The home exam is written in pairs and you are free to choose your own writing partner.
-Please note that you cannot write the home exam alone or in larger groups than two students.
-The writing pairs should be confirmed before the deadline indicated on Canvas.
-If you need help to find a writing partner, there will be a forum on Canvas for matchmaking students before the deadline.
-You can also contact the course assistant.
+The home exam is written in pairs, and you are free to choose your own writing partner.
+Please note that you may not write the home exam alone or in larger groups than two students.
+The Home Exam pairs should be confirmed before the deadline indicated on Canvas.
+You can use the matchmaking forum on Canvas to find a writing partner before the deadline, or contact the course assistant.
 More information and submission can be found on Canvas.

 Five seminars will be offered during the course.
-They aim to provide opportunities to better understand the course literature and prepare students for the home exam.
+They aim to provide opportunities to better understand the course literature and prepare students for the Home Exam.
 The seminars are non-compulsory, but participation is highly recommended.
-For all seminars, students that wish to participate are required to submit a preparation on Canvas at the latest one day prior to the seminar.
+For the seminars, students that wish to participate are required to submit a preparation on Canvas at the latest one day prior to the seminar.
 Instructions on how to prepare for the seminars are available on Canvas.
-Students that make the preparations and participate actively during the seminar can gain 3 bonus points per seminar.
-Thus, students can gain a maximum of 15 bonus points from the seminars.
+Students that make the preparations and participate actively during the seminar can gain 2 bonus points per seminar.
+Thus, students can gain a maximum of 10 bonus points from the seminars that are added to the overall course grade.